mtj0712/nlp-playground/README.md

 ## add_1_smoothing/

-Here, I am developing n-gram models based on two English corpora - King James Version of the Bible and the Universal Declaration of Human Rights - and apply add-one smoothing.
+Here, I develop n-gram models for Early Modern English and Modern English.
+The models for Early Modern English are based on The 1662 Book of Common Prayer, the King James Version of the Bible, and The Complete Works of Shakespeare.
+The models for Modern English are based on the Universal Declaration of Human Rights.
+Add-one smoothing method is tried on these models.